-Type of Harmonisation Procedure Technical Group Type of Work Conducted Formal ICH Procedure EWG Development of a new Guideline Q&A Procedure IWG Creation of Q&As to assist in the implementation of existing Guidelines Revision Procedure EWG Revision/modification of existing Guidelines through amendments to the content of a Guideline or addition of Addenda or Annexes Maintenance Procedure EWG Updating existing Guidelines; Addition of standards to existing Guidelines and/or recommendations Error Correction EWG/IWG and/or ICH Secretariat r Correction of errors in ICH documents Guideline Withdrawal ICH Assembly Withdrawal of a Withdrawal of an ICH Guideline
+Type of Harmonisation Procedure Technical Group Type of Work Conducted Formal ICH Procedure EWG Development of a new Guideline Q&A Procedure IWG Creation of Q&As to assist in the implementation of existing Guidelines Revision Procedure EWG Revision/modification of existing Guidelines through amendments to the content of a Guideline or addition of Addenda or Annexes Maintenance Procedure aintenance Procedure EWG Updating existing Guidelines to existing Guidelines and/o Error Correction EWG/IWG and/or ICH Secretariat Correction of errors in ICH documents Guideline Withdrawal ICH Assembly Withdrawal of an ICH Guideline

 In general, the ICH Management Committee (MC) is responsible for the oversight of the ICH Working Groups and for presenting recommendations to the ICH Assembly on various issues.
 The ICH Assembly is responsible for the adoption of new topics for harmonisation; the endorsement and adoption of the final Guidelines, Q&A documents, revised Guidelines etc.; and the endorsement of a new harmonisation activity of an existing WG which is outside of the scope of its Concept Paper.
 Some decisions may be taken through written procedure by electronic means such as email whereas other decisions are reserved for face-to-face meetings.
+However, as per Assembly RoP 3.3.1.1, in extraordinary circumstances, the Management Committee may decide to replace an Assembly face-to-face meeting by a virtual meeting.
+In such case, the provisions in the SOP of the WGs that relate to Assembly face-to-face meetings, such as decisions reserved for the Assembly face-to-face meetings are applicable also to Assembly virtual meetings.

 A summary of the various ICH Harmonisation Activities, the endorsing party, and the venue for endorsement is provided in Table 2 on the next page.